midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 mod+Shift+r

-edit the /etc/lightdm/lightdm-gtk-greeter.conf file to change wallpaper of the login screen.
+edit the /etc/lightdm/lightdm-gtk-greeter.conf file to change the wallpaper of the login screen.

 sudo nano /etc/lightdm/lightdm-gtk-greeter.conf